 - There were firearms at our wedding.

-- When his father accidentally shot a hole through the side of the house from the kitchen (wait, there’s more) he patched it outside with matching duct tape.
+- When his father accidentally shot a hole through the side of the house from the kitchen while cleaning a gun (wait, there’s more) he patched it outside with matching duct tape.

 - His t-shirts all feature hunting & fishing or tools & lawn care.